-If your postgraduate programme is at Masters level then you will not need to think about the project in detail until you are part way through the programme, although it is never too early to start to have some initial ideas – but you probably do not need to worry about your choice until the Christmas vacation.
+If your postgraduate program is at masters level then you will not need to think about the project in detail until you are part way through the program, although it is never too early to start to have some initial ideas – but you probably do not need to worry about your choice until the Christmas vacation.

 So how do you choose what to do?
 The model below has been used successfully with large numbers of postgraduate students to help them choose their project topic.
 It works through a number of stages, which help you to narrow down your ideas from a broad field to a specific research question.

 Stage 1 What are the broad themes that interest you?

 Think broadly about what interests you in your subject.
 Write down a list of themes, by asking yourself the following questions: